issacdowling/selfhostedsmarthomeguide/README.md

       - 'beat'
 ```

 Now, move your cursor back up to the line beginning with 'text:'.
 We'll learn a little bit about how we get the assistant to say what we want.
 Add a space after the colon (:), and type "It is ".
-Then, add two curly brackets '{{', a space, then ```states.sensor.time ```, followed by two closing curly brackets '}}'.Make sure there's a space between the closing brackets and the #.
+Then, add ```It is {{states('sensor.time')}}```.Make sure there's a space between the closing brackets and the #.
 In the end, it'll look like this.

 ![config.yaml now](https://github.com/IssacDowling/SelfhostedVoiceAssistantGuide/blob/main/images/intheendconfig.png)